-By Soulskill from Slashdot's strength-through-diversity department
+By timothy from Slashdot's learned-it-from-watching-the-nsa department

-By Soulskill from Slashdot's not-a-good-day-for-uptime department
+By timothy from Slashdot's not-that-hard-to-lose-a-plane department